hknio/wasmcov/README.md

 To incorporate code coverage instrumentation into your WASM binary, utilize the `capture_coverage` utility.
 This functionality streamlines LLVM instrumentation coverage for Rust projects.
 Here’s a step-by-step guide:

-### Integrate the following function into your code:
+### Integrate the following function into your code generation pipeline

 ```rust
 #[no_mangle]